dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

     > Note: can relax to $[h,k] = 1$ for all $h, k$.

-Theorem (Recognizing Generalized Direct Products)
+:::{.theorem title="Recognizing Generalized Direct Products"}
 We have $G = \prod_{i=1}^n H_i$ when

     - $H_i \normal G$ for all $i$.